 The Vice Chair can sign contracts on behalf of the Board and perform other duties that may be imposed by the Board.
 The Vice Chair may also appoint Board members to committees as may be necessary.

-The Board Vice Chair provides final authorization for compensation requests from the Board Chair.

 DRAFT AMENDMENT: ARTICLE V. BOARD COMPENSATION

 SECTION 5.1 BOARD MEETINGS ELIGIBLE FOR COMPENSATION